Nature Park Projects

 We distinguish between cultural landscape projects and nature conservation projects

-"We live in the Tiroler Lech Nature Park " - an important guiding principle that constantly accompanies us.
-Most of the protected areas in Tyrol are mountain ecosystems and far away from inhabited areas.
-In contrast, the Lech River with its side streams forms the largest contiguous protected area in the valley area of Tyrol.
-This extensive valley location is a special feature, because the economic and permanent settlement area of the population along the Tyrolean Lech borders directly on the areas of natural significance.
+"We live in the Tiroler Lech Nature Park". - an important guiding principle that constantly accompanies us.
+Most of the protected areas in Tyrol are mountain ecosystems and far removed from inhabited areas.
+On the other hand, the Lech with its side streams forms the largest contiguous protected area in the valley area of Tyrol.
+This largely valley location is a special feature, because the economic and permanent settlement area of the Population on the Tyrolean Lech borders directly on areas of natural history significance.

-The protection of rare habitats and species of fauna and flora is a fundamental mission for the Tyrolean Lech Nature Park.
-The preservation of the last wild river landscape of the Northern Alps with its species inventory represents a special responsibility for the nature conservation work in our nature park.
-For the implementation of our nature conservation projects, we are supported by the province of Tyrol and the European Union as important funding bodies.
+The Protection of rare habitats and species of fauna and flora is a fundamental mission for the Tiroler Lech Nature Park.
+The preservation of the last wild river landscape in the Northern Alps with its species inventory represents a special responsibility for the nature conservation work in our nature park.
+For the implementation of our nature conservation projects we have the province of Tyrol and the European Union as important funding providers.

 Search projects: